 In Depth: The U.S. Power Industry, ISO Markets, Electric Power Transactions, & Renewable Energy Resources

-This seminar is the electric power industry’s most in-depth and comprehensive two-day training program.
+PGS offers the electric power industry’s most comprehensive seminars.

 Each Class is Limited to First 20 Registrants / A Two-Day Classroom Seminar (CPE Approved)

 Brisbane (San Francisco), CA - July 30 & 31, Homewood Suites by Hilton San Francisco Airport-North

 Hilton Head Island, SC - August 15 & 16, Country Club of Hilton Head

 Learn “how it all fits together.”
 This in-depth, ambitious and fast-paced program provides a comprehensive and clear explanation of the structure, function, and current status of today's U. S. electric power industry and the many industry topics listed below, but it also adds material to address the fundamentals of power marketing and how competitive physical, financial and heat rate power transactions are designed and executed at the wholesale and end-user retail levels--both within and outside of an ISO footprint.
 The basics of heat rates, spark spreads, tolling deals, generation optionality, and heat-rate-linked power transactions are also addressed.